 Click Play to See This Recipe Come Together

-- 2 tablespoons salt (and more to taste)
+2 tablespoons kosher salt, more to taste

 Bring a large pot of water to a boil, then add the salt.